-(l) Revenue recognition
+(o) Revenue recognition

-In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)" ("ASU 2014-09") and subsequently, the FASB issued several amendments which amends certain aspects of the guidance in ASC 2014-09 (ASU No. 2014-09 and the related amendments are collectively referred to as "ASC 606").
+In May 2014, the Financial Accounting Standards Board (FASB) issued ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)" ("ASU 2014-09") and subsequently, the FASB issued several amendments which amend certain aspects of the guidance in ASC 2014-09 (ASU No. 2014-09 and the related amendments are collectively referred to as "ASC 606").
 According to ASC 606, revenue is recognized when control of the promised good or service is transferred to the customers, in an amount that reflects the consideration the Group expects to be entitled to in exchange for those goods or services.
 The Group will enter into contracts that can include various combinations of products and services, which are generally capable of being distinct and accounted for as separate performance obligations.
 Revenue is recognized net of allowances for returns and any taxes collected from customers, which are subsequently remitted to governmental authorities.
 The Group adopted ASC 606 for all periods presented.

-The Group's revenue is primary derived from (i) IoT-enabled smart home products including the flagship smart water purification systems, smart kitchen products, and other smart products, (ii) consumable products complementary to the Group's IoT smart home products, such as water purifier filters, (iii) others including the sales of other related household products such as water quality meters, water filter pitchers, stainless steel insulated water bottles, among others as well as service fees from rendering of installation services.
-Refer to Note 9 to the consolidated financial statements for disaggregation of the Group's revenue by type of product and service for the years ended December 31, 2016 and 2017.
+The Group's revenue is primary derived from (i) IoT-enabled smart home products including smart water purification systems, smart kitchen products, and other smart products, (ii) consumable products complementary to the Group's IoT smart home products, such as water purifier filters, (iii) others including the sales of other related household products as well as service fees from rendering of installation services.
+Refer to Note 11 to the consolidated financial statements for disaggregation of the Group's revenue by type of product and service for the years ended December 31, 2016, 2017 and 2018.